-All Android users face the issue of a large collection of files on their device over time, which often becomes unmanageable.
-With these Android file manager apps, you can easily manage your files, save space on your device and get them organized.
-With these apps not only can you find any file within seconds, but you also have the option to move files between various storage options, on and off your device quickly.
+All Android users face an extensive collection of files on their devices over time, which often becomes unmanageable.
+With Android file manager apps, you can easily manage your files, save space on your device, and get them organized.
+So, most users lookout for the best file manager for Android to suit their needs.

 2. Ghost Commander

-The app is fully customizable, and you can sort files by name, extension, size, or date.
-As the best file manager for android, it will enable users to also change file owner and permissions (in root mode), make shortcuts for folders and locations.
+The Ghost Commander management app is fully customizable and allows you to sort files by name, extension, size, or date.
+As the best file manager for android, it will enable users to also change file owner and permissions (in root mode) and make shortcuts for internal storage folders and locations.
 It supports the ZIP archive, in which you can create and extract a ZIP file and even view it without extracting it.

 3. Amaze File Manager

-5. ES File Explorer Pro
+5. ES File Explorer

-6. File Manager by Flashlight
+6. File Manager Plus

 7. MK Explorer

-MK Explorer is a simple file manager app with many features.
-It works best if you are looking for an app with basic features and want something that won’t eat up space or processor resources on your device.
+MK Explorer is another simple file manager for Android that comes with many features.
+It works best if you are looking for a file browser app with essential features and want something that won’t eat up space or processor resources on your device.

 8. Root Explorer